MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 ## Work behind a proxy

-If you're using Azure CLI over a proxy server, it may cause the following error: `SSLError("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')],)",)`.
-To address this error, set the environment variable `REQUESTS_CA_BUNDLE` to the path of certificate authority bundle certificate file in PEM format.
+If you're using Azure CLI over a proxy server that uses self-signed certificates, the Python [requests library](https://github.com/kennethreitz/requests) used by the Azure CLI may cause the following error: `SSLError("bad handshake: Error([('SSL routines', 'tls_process_server_certificate', 'certificate verify failed')],)",)`.
+To address this error, set the environment variable `REQUESTS_CA_BUNDLE` to the path of CA bundle certificate file in PEM format.

 | OS                     | Default certificate authority bundle                                                  |
 |----------------------- |-------------------------------------------------------------------------------------- |